 All students with social science as a first subject of concentration in the B.A. program are required to take this course.
 The seminar is designed to engage students in clarifying the common ground of traditionally distinct social science disciplines.
-Emphasis is placed on interdisciplinary concerns
+Emphasis is placed on interdisciplinary concerns.

-Prerequisites: Six credits in a designated social science at the 300-level
+Prerequisites: Six credits in a designated social science at

-SSCI 499 - Directed Studies in Social Science
+SSCI 499 - Directed Studies in Social Science Every Year, 3(0-3-0)